 For size of the pad i went for a standard 22-25 cm square, which will satisfy around 99 % of your home cooking inventory bottoms.

-3. Thin metal wire (some strong thin heat-resistant rope) - 1.2 - 1.5 meters (I used network LAN cable wires)
+3. Thin metal wire or high temp resistant cord - 1.2 - 1.5 meters (I used network LAN cable wires)

 2. Cutter or sharp knife ( to sharpen mini 12 bamboo sticks )

-3. Claws or pliers - If you are using a metal wire or cord for connections ( not needed if you are using cotton cord )
+3. Claws or pliers - If you are using a metal wire for the connections ( not needed if you are using cotton cord )